- Getting your equipment running smoothly at its peak lets you concentrate on what’s important:

 I freaking love my job, and am so happy to have my creative freedom, opportunity to get my hands dirty, and ability to serve my amazing customers.

-When I’m not working I love playing soccer, beating my boyfriend at board games, working in my dad’s woodshop, and traveling the world, tasting new beers.
+When I’m not working I love playing soccer, beating my fiance at board games, working in my dad’s woodshop, and traveling the world, tasting new beers.

-I’m a devout activist for encouraging girls and women to get their hands dirty making stuff.
+PS I’m a strong proponent of encouraging girls and women to get their hands dirty making stuff.
 Especially stereotypical male stuff.
 Just because you haven’t used a screwdriver before or don’t know the difference between a socket and crescent wrench doesn’t mean we can’t work together to teach you how to fix and maintain your own Pilates equipment.
+You are capable!
+I promise!
+I’ll help you.